BenSheridanEdwards/CV/README.md

 **WorksHub** (Oct 2018 to Oct 2019)
 *Talent Manager for JavaScript Works*
 - Recruited JavaScript, Scala, and DevOps engineers across Europe.
-- Helped build an AI-driven online job platform.
+- Worked with a in-house development team to build features of our AI-driven online job platform.
+- Attended product meetings and gave feedback on user experiences.
+- Learned JavaScript in order to better understand technical test feedback (and ended up loving coding in the process)

 **FMCG Executive** (September 2016 to August 2018)
 *Senior Recruitment Consultant*